- What Is Pranayama?

 - Removes negative thoughts and calms the mind

 These are the following pranayama moves which are deemed safe for pregnant women.
-Practicing these will ensure good health and a growing, healthy foetus:
+Practising these will ensure good health and a growing, healthy foetus:

-- Gentle Butterfly Pose (Baddha Konasana) – Baddha Konasana, or the butterfly pose, is easy, safe, and an effective pranayama pose, especially helpful during child delivery periods.
+1. Gentle Butterfly Pose (Baddha Konasana) – Baddha Konasana, or the butterfly pose, is easy and safe, and is especially helpful during child delivery periods.
 It stimulates and maintains the health of the reproductive system.
 It acts as a stress-reliever and even heals menstruation problems.

 - Sit erect and bring your knees towards you by bending them as close as possible.